 The support for the sport was spreading across the city.
 At last count we had almost 27,000 registered players, and after several years away, Edmonton welcomed back the North American Soccer League organization, FC Edmonton.
 Soccer Canada was beginning to take notice.

 Soccer Canada had set their sights on hosting for the seventh edition of the quadrennial FIFA Women’s World Cup, and they began highlighting potential host cities to include in their bid.
 They needed to build a team of cities who could successfully host what is probably the world’s most prestigious women’s sporting event.
 Edmonton wasn’t forgotten.

 We made the list of cities approached about becoming a host city for the 2015 FIFA Women’s World Cup.
 While we were very excited, there was a lot of work to be done, and we knew we had to impress.
 There was 6 host city spots – far too few for the number of interested Canadian cities.
 We quickly assembled a strong contingent to represent our city, with delegates from the City of Edmonton, Province of Alberta, Alberta Soccer Association and Commonwealth Stadium.
 United they flew to meet with Soccer Canada to learn more about how they planned to attract the event.

-It quickly became clear that we had a serious shot.
+It quickly became clear that Edmonton was a serious contendor.
 That belief was strengthened when it was announced that Toronto most likely wouldn’t be able to participate as a host city for 2015, due to the hosting of the 2015 Pan Am Games.
 We left the session with reassurances that Edmonton would at least be in the mix of host cities.
 But first, Canada needed to be awarded the seventh edition of the quadrennial FIFA Women’s World Cup, last hosted by Germany in 2011.